akhalifaa/LoanRepayment/README.md

 * Feature engineering involved looking at categorical features and their correlations to numerical features in order to transform them into trainable data.
 * Utilized dummy features, mapping and function applying to certain features in order to transform them into trainable data.
 * Created a fully connected Neural Network using Keras that took in 78 features, involved two hidden layers and an output layer that classifies whether a certain individual would repay their loan or not.
 * Evaluate model metrics: achieved a good model training and validating loss and classification report/confusion matrix convey 90% accuracy.
-This can be much improved if we use the full data set and increase training epochs.
+This can be much improved if we use the full data set and increase training epochs

 ![](https://github.com/akhalifaa/LoanRepayment/blob/main/heatmap.png)